-If you have received a letter from Boston Borough Council regarding an empty property, you can complete the questionnaire online here:
+If you have received a letter from Boston Borough Council regarding an empty property, you can complete the questionnaire online here: Empty Homes Questionnaire

-So what options do you have to bring a property back into use?
+What options do you have to bring a property back into use?

 Boston Borough Council Empty Home Loan